chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Madhyamika Self-tantra School believes that the seeds of afflictions are the habit of afflictions.
 Although afflictions are cut off, the seeds of afflictions have not been broken, because habitual afflictions of afflictions are obstacles to knowledge.

-The Madhyamika Yingcheng School believes that the habit of affliction is affliction, and when affliction is cut off, the habit of affliction will be cut off.
+The Madhyamika Prasanghika School believes that habitual of affliction is affliction, and when affliction is cut off, the habit of affliction will be cut off.

 78

-There are a total of one hundred and eight obstacles to discernment, and there are thirty-six obstacles to discernment in the world of desire, form, and formlessness.
+There are a total of one hundred and eight obstacles to discernment, and there are thirty-six obstacles to discernment in the desire, form, and formless realms.

-As soon as one obtains the Way of Seeing, the hindrance of discriminating afflictions and discriminating knowledge is immediately cut off.
+As soon as one reaches the Path of Seeing, the hindrances of discriminating afflictions and discriminating knowledge is immediately cut off.

 As soon as the sun rising to the realization of emptiness, the darkness of the obscurity of knowledge is suddenly gone.

-In the meditation of cutting off the path of view, the obstacle of innate knowledge is also gone, but it has not been cut off.
+In the meditation of cutting off the Path of Seeing, the obstacle of innate knowledge is also gone, but it has not been cut off.

 Adding one affliction will bring great pain, cutting off one affliction will bring great joy, and cutting off two afflictions will bring even greater happiness.

-Therefore, it can be said that the happiness of all ordinary people below the path of practice is not as good as the happiness of a Bodhisattva who sees the way who has broken the obstacles to distinguishing afflictions and distinguishing knowledge.
+Therefore, it can be said that the happiness of all ordinary people below the path of practice is not as good as the happiness of a Bodhisattva on the Path of Seeing who has broken the obstacles to distinguishing afflictions and distinguishing knowledge.

-The Bodhisattva at this time can be counted as the Sangha in the Three Jewels, the Bodhisattva on the Accumulation Path and the Path of Addition can not be counted as the Sangha, and the Hinayana is also considered as one of the Three Jewels when the Way of Seeing is above.
+The Bodhisattva at this time can be counted as part of the Arya Sangha in the Three Jewels, Bodhisattvas on the Path of Accumulation and the Path of Joining can not be counted as the Sangha, and the Hinayana is also considered as one of the Three Jewels when the Way of Seeing is above.
 Monk treasure.

 Some people do not know what a monk is.

-Once, when I was talking about the Four Refugees, a disciple said, "Master, I have no problem taking refuge in the guru, the Buddha, or the Dharma, but I find it difficult for me to take refuge in the Sangha."
+Once, when I was talking about the Four Refuges, a disciple said, "Master, I have no problem taking refuge in the Guru, the Buddha, or the Dharma, but I find it difficult for me to take refuge in the Sangha."

 I asked why and he said that there are so many fake monks now.

 79

-We can now understand that the "take refuge in the Sangha" is not an ordinary monk, but the Sangha in the Three Jewels.
+We can now understand that the "take refuge in the Sangha" does not refer to ordinary monks, but the Arya Sangha of the Three Jewels.

-Only monks who have cultivated to the position of seeing the Dharma can be regarded as the treasures of monks, and those below the level of enlightenment must have more than four monks to represent the treasures of monks, but they are not the treasures of monks in the true sense.
+Only monks who have cultivated to the level of the Path of Seeing can be regarded as the treasures of monks, and those below the level of enlightenment must have more than four monks to represent the treasures of monks, but they are not the treasures of monks in the true sense.

 2. Seeing the Dao, liberating and seeing the Dao

 After the obstacle of discriminating afflictions and discriminating knowledge has been cut off, the bodhisattva still lives in the emptiness and concentration.

 There are eight stages of seeing the path and liberation: the wisdom of suffering, the wisdom of suffering, the wisdom of gathering, the wisdom of gathering, the wisdom of cessation, the wisdom of extinction, the wisdom of Dharma, and the wisdom of Dharma.